Should You Get a Belgian Malinois?

 The Owner Determines How The Dog Turns Out

 Handlers are often quick to blame the dog instead of their own shortcomings.
-But I have seen many dogs that people failed to have success with (often labelled as ‘aggressive’ or ‘nervous’) go on to do everything the previous owner claimed it could not (like live as a family dog, with children, win in the competition ring, or go on to become a top working dog).
-As a handler, it is your job to make our soft dog strong and our strong dog biddable.
+But I have seen many dogs that people failed to have success with (often labelled as ‘aggressive’ or ‘nervous’) go on to do everything the previous owner claimed it could not (like, live as a family dog, with children, win in the competition ring, or go on to become a top working dog).
+As a handler, it is your job to make your soft dog strong and your strong dog biddable.
 Just because the dog is from the best-imported bloodlines doesn’t mean it will automatically be fantastic.
 Good dogs are made, not born.
-If the handler lacks the skills, the dog will appear unstable, aggressive or nervous.
+If you as the handler lacks the skills, your dog will appear unstable, aggressive or nervous.
 In the same way that it takes skill and practice to become an artist or a formula 1 race car driver, so you have to work at your craft to make your Malinois into an amazing dog.
 I am not saying genetics does not play a part, it does. but remember Malinois are bred to be sharp, dominant and driven.
 So don’t be surprised if your Malinois is like that.

 Malinois can be fantastic family pets.
-Ours live as pets in our home and are loved by our family and friends (once I actually learned how to handle them) and I believe Belgian Malinois are better suited to living with a family than in runs or cages.
+Ours live as pets in our home and are loved by our family and friends (once I actually learned how to handle them) and I believe Belgian Malinois are better suited to living with a family than living outside in runs or cages.
 But be prepared that a Malinois will probably be a wild ride of highs and very low, lows while we learn.
 Many experienced dog trainers have failed with this breed.
 So far 4 have been put to sleep, that I know of, and many, many more have been rehomed in NZ.
 Considering the NZ Malinois population is probably around 80-100 by my estimation (2016), this is not good.

 Family Life and Malinois

 Well, and here’s another consideration.
 Many people with Malinois find that they now can no longer go away on holiday.
 The kennels and dog sitters can’t handle the breed.
 So guess what… when you get a Malinois, there might be no more holidays for you!
 Unless, by some miracle, your breeder will take the dog back for holidays.
 Then you will get a vehicle that suits your Malinois because, in order to go anywhere, your dog now has to go too.
 It now becomes all about transporting your Malinois and in some cases keeping your Malinois as far away from the family member that teased them (or while Delta was going through her bratty stage, you only had to look at her and she considered it an insult) as possible… and so it goes on and on and on… some Malinois keep grudges better than an elephant.
+However, if you’re in NZ, don’t worry, we now exclusively board Malinois.
+For more information check out HausTralis Malinois or contact us.

-The Malinois I’ve worked with have taught me many lessons.
+The many different Malinois I’ve worked with have taught me so many lessons.
 Without them, I wouldn’t be the trainer I am today.
 But some of the lessons were very bitter pills to swallow.
-Where my German Shepherd made me look good, my Malinois made me look like an amateur.
+Where my German Shepherd made me look good, my first Malinois made me look like an amateur.
 Before getting a Malinois and committing the next 12-17 years to the dog, you should ask yourself if this breed is really one you should be considering?
 This breed is not for novice handlers.
 And any breeder selling these dogs to unsuspecting buyers is irresponsible.
 No, they do not make great pets for the active family (unless you’re all masochists and love to be covered in bruises).
 The few dogs that fluke it and turn out easy to handle pets, is not worth bargaining on (and really not what Malinois breeders should be aiming to breed anyway, as these are working dogs, not pets).
 When people phone me asking about the breed I ask them “are you looking for a dog you can enjoy or a dog that you can never trust that will always require training and management, a dog that your family might not be able to get near?”
 Because there is a very high probability that your Malinois will be like that.

-Still, Want a Malinois?
+Still Want a Malinois?

 It is true, I do have clients with Malinois.
 However, all my clients who now have Malinois have proved to me that they were suitable owners.
 They have worked hard to teach their dogs proper behaviour and continue to train their dogs.
 Both also started with older rehomes and didn’t start with 8-week old pups.
 Even though the Malinois they have, were suitable pets they have all had their challenges.
 I’m always working with my clients to develop them, especially if they are interested in becoming future Malinois handlers (though I don’t sugar coat things either and will suggest alternate breeds if necessary).

 For the record, every dog on this page is a stable, true representative of the breed.
-I have handled all of them successfully.
+I have handled all of them successfully (and many more).
 And I wouldn’t place any of the dogs in these photos with novice handlers.
 They’d run amok as soon as they figured out your level of expertise isn’t quite up to Belgian Malinois standard.
 I love the breed, but I won’t sugar-coat them.
 I’m writing this article from experience with the breed.
 They’re not for everyone, and certainly not for someone who’d like an easy going pet or someone who thinks a Malinois will make them look good (because they will not).

 If you still think you would like a Malinois of your own, please read the below article and go to your local Schutzhund or IPO club to see the training involved in developing a Malinois.
 I am more than happy to pass on some contacts of experienced people that will be able to steer you in the right direction (that is Guus or Jean-Pierre).
 My recommendation is also not to start with a puppy!
 Contact New Zealand Malinois Rescue, the dogs they get through are assessed.
-You can enjoy all the drive that comes with having a Malinois, but without the serious side – as the charity will redirect the more difficult dogs into working roles.
+You can enjoy all the drive that comes with having a Malinois, but without the serious side – as they will redirect the more difficult dogs into working roles.

 Note to the American Public: Belgian Malinois, Look Don’t Touch – This article inspired me to become a better trainer.
 If you want a Malinois, this article is a must-read, then reassess your motives and commitment carefully against this article.